 ††††† (c) Timely clarification of confusing points or errors in the study text; and

-††††† (d) Instructor's review of a studentís activity in the course at least every thirty (30) days to assess progress determine the cause of potential delays in the studentís completion of the course.
+††††† (d) Instructor's review of a studentís activity in the course at least every thirty (30) days to assess progress and find the cause of potential delays in the studentís completion of the course.

 ††††† (2) The provider shall provide the boardís course reviewers with: